Onyx-Data/FabOps-Toolkit/docs/scd-type-2.md

 # 🧱 SCD Type 2 Tool – When and Why

-## Problem
+## ⚠️ Problem – Fake Data, False Decisions

-Many analytical models require keeping a **history of changes** to dimension records.
+Most analytical models must preserve a **history of changes** in dimension records.
 For example:
-- Customer address changes
-- Product description updates
+- Customers moving from one city to another
-- Changes in pricing or categorization
+- Products being renamed or reclassified

-Doing this manually involves complex logic:
-- Compare incoming and current records
+- Regions being reorganized
+- Pricing evolving over time

+Without **Slowly Changing Dimension (SCD) Type 2** logic, you’re not just missing history — you’re introducing **false information** into your analytics.

+> 🔥 Imagine this:
+> A customer buys a bicycle while living in Rome.
+> A year later, they move to London.
+> If you overwrite the customer’s address without preserving history, every historical order — including that bicycle purchase — will now show up as being from **London**, not Rome.
+>
+> ❗That’s not outdated data.
+That’s **fake data**.

+It gets worse: You may be basing strategic decisions, KPI dashboards, and machine learning models on **data that never actually happened**.

+Now ask yourself:
+- How many similar **invisible errors** might already exist in your model?
+- How many facts are now tied to **wrong dimensions** because history was lost?
+- How many customer, product, or region changes have silently corrupted your historical insight?

+## ✅ Why this tool matters

+Implementing SCD Type 2 logic manually is tedious, complex, and highly error-prone:
-- Detect changes while ignoring unchanged rows
+- You must detect changes precisely
-- Expire old records (with end timestamps)
+- Expire old versions correctly (using end dates)
-- Insert new ones with correct validity dates
+- Insert new versions with valid timeframes

-This is error-prone and time-consuming.

-## Why this tool matters
+- Maintain surrogate key consistency

-This tool automates the SCD Type 2 pattern.
+This tool automates all of that for you.

 You simply provide:
 - The current state of the dimension table
-- The incoming updates (new snapshot)
+- A new snapshot (e.g., today's version)

-The tool:
+The tool will:
-- Compares records based on natural key and change columns
+- Compare based on natural keys and tracking columns
-- Inserts new rows only if something has changed
+- Insert a new row **only when something changed**
-- Expires the old row properly (sets an EndDate)
+- Expire the old row with the correct `EndDateTime`
-- Ensures time-valid data integrity
+- Keep your dimension table **historically accurate and trustworthy**

-## When to use it
+## 📅 When to use it

-- In any dimensional modeling where **historical accuracy** matters.
-- In slowly changing dimensions like Customer, Product, Location, etc.
-- When integrating with Power BI or analytical tools where current and past state must coexist.
+Use this tool in **any dimensional model** where past and present states coexist — especially in:

+- Customer dimensions (addresses, status, segments)
+- Product dimensions (categories, brands, SKUs)
+- Organizational structures (region, branch, territory)
+- Any table where history matters and overwriting records would cause **data lies**

+If you’re using Power BI or any other BI tool, incorrect dimensions don’t just pollute your data — they corrupt the stories your dashboards tell.

+✅ Don’t risk making decisions based on a version of history that **never happened**.